AS-Coope/To-Do-Webpage/README.md

 2. Actually add a label to tell when a task is complete, incomplete or in-progress, rather than just deleting the task to signify it is complete.

 ## Disadvantages

-1. To-Dos do not persist.
-If you refresh the browser, all To-Dos will be gone.